CringleySDays/Delta-Bot/Suggestions.md

 - [ `DiamondIsPro` ] suggesting for every New Member joining, It'll send a Plane GIF of Delta

 - [ `zoontz` ] suggesting to send in the New Member Announcement to a separate channel and possibly Members that leave too :(

+- [ `DiamondIsPro` ] suggesting to track down members that did the flight

 ---------------------------------------------------------------------
 ## **Rejected Suggestions**